cucobein/x-web-scraping/tests/README.md

 3. **Profile with No Posts**: Handle accounts that exist but have no tweets
 4. **Non-Existing User**: Handle 404 pages for invalid usernames
 5. **Unique ID Generation**: Verify tweet URLs are used as unique identifiers
+6. **Full Monitoring Workflow**: First time monitoring, new tweet detection, API failures
+7. **Component Integration**: How monitor orchestrates scraper, notification, and repository

 ### Monitoring Workflow Scenarios
-These scenarios are tested in the unit tests:
+These scenarios are tested in the integration tests:

 1. **First Time Monitoring**: Establish baseline without notification
 2. **New Tweet Detected**: Send notification when new content is found